jean-philippe-martin/reloadpyxel/docs/hotreloading-assets.md

 You can see an example of this in the [offscreen example](../examples/resources_only/pyxel_originals/11_offscreen.py): this program uses the resources it loads to compute two new offscreen images, the "blt figure" and the "bltm figure".
 This needs to be redone if the resources are reloaded.

+## Processing custom files

+You can ask ReloadPyxel to watch additional resource files by calling `repyxel.watch_resource(filename)`: if that file is modified, it will call your `reload_resources` method.

 ----

 Next: [Hot-reloading *code* in reloadpyxel](hotreloading-code.md) <br/>